carsten-gross/ts2shout/README.md

 myself with Unitymedia DVB-C, Hotbird 13E and Astra 19.2E DVB-S satellite reception.

-German and Swiss radio on DVB-S (and also DVB-C) supports RDS within the MPEG transport stream.
+Many radio stations on DVB-S (and also DVB-C) supports RDS within the MPEG transport stream.
 The RDS data (Radio Data System, that thing from the Analog Radio on FM) is just inserted inside the padding bytes MPEG1/2 audio stream.
 If the stream uses AAC-LATM for audio RDS is also searched in a defined private